+You’ve probably never had a spa visit like the unique alpine experience being offered at the Kananaskis Nordic Spa.
 Like any girl, I love to get pampered at the spa.
 There’s nothing like a little rest and relaxation to help you wind down from the daily grind of life, family, kids, work and more.
-But you’ve probably never had a spa visit like the unique alpine experience now being offered at the Kananaskis Nordic Spa.

 Nestled in the Rocky Mountains, just 45 minutes west of Calgary, the Kananaskis Nordic Spa is earning some rave reviews and for good reason.
-Focussing on a mix of hydrotherapy and massage, the spa offers large and inviting outdoor pools, saunas and steam rooms in a beautiful mountain setting.
-While the pools may seem like the star of the resort, the spa experience is complemented with a minimalist menu of massage therapy options that include aromatherapy, deep tissue, and hot stone treatments.
+Focusing on a mix of hydrotherapy and massage, the spa offers large and inviting outdoor pools, saunas and steam rooms in a beautiful mountain setting.
+While the pools may seem like the star of the resort, the spa experience is complemented with a minimalist menu of massage therapy options that include aromatherapy, deep tissue, and hot stone treatments as well.

 A highlight of the spa for me has to be the exfoliation room.
-Guests are provided with a luscious salt scrub to take into this steamy shower room.
-The oils and salt slough all the dead skin off your body while moisturizing your skin at the same time.
+Guests are provided with a luscious salt scrub to use inside the steamy shower room.
+This allows the oils and salt to slough all the dead skin while moisturizing your body at the same time.
 I found it to be a really refreshing experience to be in such a hot room and then taking a cold shower to rinse off the scrub.
 My skin felt so amazing afterwards that I did the salt scrub at the beginning and the end of my visit (as recommended by the spa staff).
 It was so nice to go home taking some of that spa feeling with me.

 - Don’t worry about losing your stuff.
 Secure lockers, slippers and towels provided.

 - Bring a book or magazine to enjoy your quiet time.

 - Pool time makes you hungry.
 Bring some snacks to keep in your locker or head up to the Two Trees Bistro for a drink.